joshilesanmi/dxhub-cf-templates/re-use/live/README.md

      Then deploy the stack

-# 4. ECS
+# 5. ECS

     # Resources to be imported here that were created in the previous stacks:

         - Iam Roles
         - Security Group
-        - Subnets - Modify Subnets to the desired location of your service. ( The Dxhub infra allows you to choose between PublicSubnet 1-3 or PrivateSubnet 1-3)
+        - Subnets
         - Target groups

-    # The resources to be imported above are already created from the previous deployments and some are part of the dxhub infr i.e. subnets
+    # The resources to be imported above are already created from the previous deployments and some are part of the dxhub infra i.e. subnets

     # Method of import is of this formart !ImportValue PublicSubnet

     # Modifcations

         # TaskDefinition

-        # Modifications in this section need to reflect the task-def.json on the codebase.
+            # Modifications in this section need to reflect the task-def.json on the codebase i.e. Secrets and Environment Variables

-        # You will need to create Parameters in the parameters section for the Environment Variables and the Secrets Variables too.
+            # The Secrets and Environment Variables are Parameters and using them you need to modify the parameter section in the template and the root file template

-        # ImportValues here are values from iam -

-            - ecs-task-execution-role-arn i.e. !ImportValue ECSTaskExecutionRoleArn
-            - task-role-arn i.e. !ImportValue ECSTaskRoleArn

-    # CloudWatchLogs

-        # This section we have a static value in the LogGroupName because the service being created belongs to the dxhub cluster

         # ECS Service

-         # Modifications in this section include !ImportValues on the following -
+            # Modifications in this section include -

-            - Cluster
-            - TargetGroup1Arn
-            - TargetGroup1Arn
-            - SecurityGroup
-            - Subnets

-    # Export section

-        The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-            !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-        # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn
+                - Subnets - Modify Subnets to the desired location of your service. ( The Dxhub infra allows you to choose between PublicSubnet 1-3 or PrivateSubnet 1-3)

      Then deploy the stack

-# 5. Deployment
+# 6. Deployment

      # Resources to be imported here that were created in the previous stacks:

         - Parameters Section
         - Iam Roles - Codebuild, CodePipeline,